|

 A Pepperoni Pizza from Papa John’s is smothered in a signature sauce and covered in real mozzarella cheese and lots of pepperoni.

-One slice form a large pepperoni pizza has 320 calories, 13 grams of fat, 38 grams of carbohydrates, and 12 grams of protein.
+One slice from a large pepperoni pizza has 320 calories, 13 grams of fat, 38 grams of carbohydrates, and 12 grams of protein.

 Read this guide for a comprehensive overview of the nutrition facts, calories, and ingredients in Papa John’s Pepperoni Pizza.